freeman-lab/hxdx/README.md

 ## example

-Let's say you have a `redux` store and want to write a bunch of `virtual-dom`components.
-With `hxdx`, you can write components as either display only
+Let's say you have a `redux` store and want to write a bunch of composable `virtual-dom`components, some of which dispatch to it.

+With `hxdx`, you can write all components as functions of state, some can be display only

 ```javascript
 var hx = require('hxdx').hx